Peter of Savoy (archbishop of Lyon)

-Peter of Savoy (Pierre de Savoie; died November 1332) was a member of the House of Savoy and a French prelate of the 14th century.
+Peter of Savoy (Pierre de Savoie; died November 1332) was a member of the House of Savoy and a prelate of the 14th century.

 Biography

-Peter was the son of Count Thomas III of Piedmont and his wife Guyonne de Chalon (or de Bourgogne-Comté)..
+Peter was the son of Count Thomas III of Piedmont and his wife Guia de Bourgogne.
 His date of birth is unknown.
 He is mentioned along with his brothers in his father's will dated 14 May 1282 ("Philippum de Sabaudia filium meum primogenitum [...] aliis filiis meis Petro, Thomæ, Amedeo et Guillermo fratribus suis"), as well as in a charter of 24 May 1286 ("Philippi Petri Thome Amedei et Guillelmi").
 In 1304, he was dean of Salisbury Cathedral and a canon at Lyon.

-In December 1308, he was appointed Archbishop of Lyon and Primate of Gaul.
+Archbishop of Lyon

-Unlike his predecessor, Peter did not accept the gradual takeover of Lyon by the kingdom of France.
+In December 1307, Peter was appointed Archbishop of Lyon and Primate of Gaul.
+Unlike his predecessor, Louis de Villars, Peter did not accept the gradual takeover of Lyon by the kingdom of France.
 He therefore encouraged the residents to revolt, and encouraged them to strengthen the city walls, and he put aside the historical dispute between the archbishop and the cathedral chapter, and challenged the presence of the "gardiateur" (overseer) imposed by the king of France, Philip the Fair, thus providing a pretext for Philip to send his son Louis, King of Navarre, and his brother Charles of Valois with an army to besiege Lyon in 1310.

-The war ended with the intervention of the archbishop's uncle, Amadeus V, Count of Savoy, who reluctantly sided with the French king to avoid becoming the king's next victim.
+The war ended with the intervention of the Peter's uncle, Amadeus V, Count of Savoy, who reluctantly sided with the French king to avoid becoming the king's next victim.
 A treaty was signed on 10 April 1312, by which the archbishop lost control of the administration of justice in Lyon to the king, and was obliged to agree to the incorporation of Lyon into the kingdom of France.
 A definitive treaty of 4 April 1320 with the new king, Philip V, restored the jurisdiction of the city to the archbishop, but under royal sovereignty.
 The people of Lyon received several franchises, such as the right to set taxes for the benefit of the city.